-Alzheimer’s is the most common type of dementia.
+Alzheimer’s disease is the most common type of dementia.
 It involves plaques and tangles forming in the brain.
 Symptoms start gradually and are most likely to include a decline in cognitive function and language ability.

 A number of assessment tools are available to assess cognitive function.

-According to the Alzheimer’s Association, the following are important elements of dementia care:
+The following are important elements of dementia care:

-- activities and day-care programs
+- activities and daycare programs